mafshin/problem-solving/README.md

 # Real-world Problems for Learning Programming
-A comprehensive set of original problems to strengthen your coding skills
+A comprehensive list of original problems to strengthen your coding skills

 1- [Problem 001](problems/P001)